Protocol and Practice of Persons Appearing in the Court of Judge Danielle Viola

 • Counsel should discuss the notebooks and try to agree on what goes in the notebook.
 If they disagree, this can be discussed at the pre-trial management conference.

-• In advance of the pre-trial management conference, all jury instructions, proposed voir dire, joint statement of the case (to be read to the jury) and deposition designations should be emailed in Word to the Court's judicial assistant, jenna.levine@jbazmc.maricopa.gov.
+• In advance of the pre-trial management conference, all jury instructions, proposed voir dire, proposed jury questionnaire, joint statement of the case (to be read to the jury) and deposition designations should be emailed in Word to the Court's judicial assistant, jenna.levine@jbazmc.maricopa.gov.

 • Be prepared to discuss time limits at the pre-trial conference.